‘Be like Stephen:’ Manchester-Dorset’s 12th man on the soccer field doesn’t let being autistic slow him down

 Maria and Chelsea wait for the day that Stephen might decide he wants to get into the mix and go kick the ball himself, but for now, seeing how happy he is to be on the field makes the entire experience worthwhile.

 Maria says beyond allowing him to be on the field, she doesn’t seek any special treatment for Stephen.
-Stephen reflexively ducked most of the times he heard a ball kicked on Friday, but Cummins said he has been hit before.
+Stephen reflexively ducked most of the times he heard a ball kicked in that recent game, but Cummins said he has been hit before.

 “If he does get hit, he gets hit.
 So does everyone else,” his mother said matter-of-factly.
 “Everyone’s asking, ‘Do you want us to do this or that to protect him?’
 But are [other kids] wrapped in bubble wrap?
 No.”